JeffreyMMeyer/qmesh/README.md

 ## Step 5: Write reducers for each action

-To begin with we only have one reducer; the tile reducer

-it reduces based on the actions listed above, for which it does pretty much what you would expect:
+To begin with we only have one reducer; the tile reducer.
+It reduces based on the actions listed above, for which it does pretty much what you would expect.
+Remove tile as follows:

 ```